Armageddon (2002): Preliminary matches

 The third match was between Chris Benoit and Eddie Guerrero.
 In the match, Benoit whipped Guerrero down and applied a reverse chinlock.
 Guerrero managed to get out of the hold, as he kicked Benoit in the midsection.
 Guerrero got Benoit down on the mat and locked him in a head-scissors.
 Benoit countered the move and got Guerrero in a hold, but Guerrero was able to get the rope, to break the hold.
 After back-and-forth action between Benoit and Guerrero, Benoit forced Guerrero to submit to the Crippler Crossface.

 The fourth match was between Kane and Batista (with Ric Flair).
 Kane and Batista locked up in the middle of the ring and Batista took the upper hand over Kane, as he delivered a shoulder block.
 Batista then picked up Kane and slammed him, but Kane was able to drive his elbow onto him.
 In the match however Kane stopped Flair's interference.
 Kane slammed Batista into the turnbuckle, which was followed by a big boot to the face.
 The match came to an end when Batista delivered the Batista Bomb on Kane and grabbed the pinfall.

 The fifth match was for the WWE Women's Championship between Victoria, Trish Stratus and Jacqueline.
 Victoria ran down to the ring, but was quickly tossed out by Jacqueline.
 Jacqueline took the advantage, as she hit a sweep kick on Victoria.
 Soon after, Trish attempted a bulldog on Jacqueline, but Jacqueline and Victoria double-teamed her with a back suplex.
 Mid-way in the match, Trish dominated and delivered multiple kicks to Victoria followed by a neckbreaker on Jacqueline.
 Victoria was pushed off the turnbuckle as Stratus delivered a chick kick on Jacqueline for a broken up two count.
 In the end, Victoria pinned Jacqueline after Stratus delivered a Clothesline and Victoria hit Stratus with the Women's title belt, which resulted in Victoria pinning Jacqueline and retaining the title.

-Kurt Angle, who challenged Big Show for the WWE Championship.
+Kurt Angle, who challenged Big Show for SmackDown!'s WWE Championship.

 The sixth match of the night was for the WWE Championship between Big Show (with Paul Heyman) and Kurt Angle.
 Angle was taken down by Big Show, but countered and got Big Show in a head-scissors lock.
 Angle got Big Show in a Sleeper Hold and got him down to the mat, but then Big Show reversed the hold and flipped Angle to the mat.
 Angle fought back and kicked Big Show in the face and then he went up to the top rope.
 Angle delivered a missile dropkick from the top rope, but Big Show kicked out of the pin.
 After back and forth action between the two (including some interference by A-Train against Angle), Angle pinned Big Show after interference from Brock Lesnar, who delivered the F-5 on Big Show, thus making Angle the winner of the match and the new WWE Champion.